DallanQ/lotr_journeys_in_middle_earth/QA.md

 First, the enemy group moves up to the indicated number of spaces toward the targeted hero, taking the shortest path of spaces possible.
 The enemy group stops when it is in range of that hero.

-> If one ranged enemy has an instruction to move 1 and attack the hero, did he move away from 1 case and attack me after?

-If he is already in your space then he will already be in range and simply attack you without moving at all.
-Enemies can only use movement to decrease the distance between themselves and their target.

-> After choosing “no target” for a ranged enemy it says “Move 6 spaces toward the closest hero” not “to the nearest space adjacent”.
-So, what happens then?
-Still adjacent or on top?

-When given a target for the move, the enemy will move towards that target as far as it can, so it will enter the space.
-Enemies generally only stop at ranged distance when moving to attack, or when given instructions.

 [movement-stop-or-pass-field-with-opponent](https://boardgamegeek.com/thread/2761471/movement-stop-or-pass-field-with-opponent)

 > Can I go through a field where an enemy is standing?
 > Example: An opponent is standing on a neighboring field.
 To get to the fields that have not yet been discovered, my hero has to pass the field with the opponent.
 Since I can walk at least two fields, I want to pass the opponent’s field and then go to the next field (without an opponent).
 > Do I have to stop or can I pass?

 Each movement from one space to an adjacent space is considered a separate movement.
 If you encounter one or more enemy groups in the space you're moving to you have to provoke each enemy group in that space before you can move to the unexplored tile.